acrilex1/swagger-gtfs/README.md

 Using as the base for an API
 Simply download the openapi-gtfs.yaml file!

+# Generate input JSON

+Open [reference](https://developers.google.com/transit/gtfs/reference) in browser (Chrome tested) and execute the script found in script/browser.js in the browser's console.
+Save the result as JSON in `documentation.json`.

 # Updating the doc

 This project contains a script that was used to parse GTFS's models definition by Google into an OpenAPI definition, for use by other APIs.